-The practical component is a year-long lecture series studied alongside students studying Fine Art.
-It will introduce you to more advanced aspects of exhibition planning, project management and fundraising.
-The practical components will take place in the seminar and are largely self-directed.
+The practical component is a year-long lecture programme that will introduce you to more advanced aspects of exhibition planning, project management and fundraising.
 The assessment of this element, a Learning Portfolio, will focus on the preparatory stage of the exhibition planning.

 This topic gives you the opportunity to get involved with academic research based on your tutors’ expertise.
 Special topics will be offered in the form of six-week blocks, including a site visit.
-Topics will include relevant approaches from the fields of Fine Art, Design and Graphic Design.
+Topics will include relevant approaches from the fields of Fine Art and Graphic Design.
 These may change from year to year, but examples include ‘Narratives in Art and Design’, ‘Feminism and Gender’, ‘Propaganda and Persuasion in Visual and Material Culture’, ‘National Identity and Post-Colonialism’.
 The seminar will pick up the content of the lecture through the texts of key thinkers.
-At the end of each block, you will be asked to produce a practical writing task will then be assessed by others in your class.
+At the end of each block, you will be asked to produce a practical writing task which will then be assessed by others in your class.

 Study skills and methodologies that were introduced during the first year will be explored in more depth during your second year.
 The other key function of the tutorial is assignment and exam preparation.
 Particular attention will be given to the Special Study Proposal, which is a viability study of the research project in Year 3.